 Good quality timber mouldings are used when framing photographic prints.
 Styles, widths and colours are chosen to suit the specific photograph being framed.
 Most of my photographs are ideally suited to wide, conservative timber frames that are medium to dark brown in colour.
-However there are many other options that will look good so please contact me to discuss any specific preferences you may have.
+However there are many other good-looking options so please contact me to discuss any specific preferences.
 For example you may wish to complement other framed artwork or a particular style of furniture.
 Or you may need a relatively wide, flat moulding if you intend attaching an engraved plaque.

 Canvas prints can be purchased unframed (supplied rolled up in a cylinder, like prints on photographic paper) or stretched over a frame (ready to hang on your wall).
 Unless otherwise requested, I order canvas prints with a black border (rather than the less practical white, which shows marks more clearly; or colours, which can be distracting and difficult to match exactly with the image).
 When the canvas print is stretched the edge of the image can be wrapped around the frame however this reduces the size of the finished image and puts the outside image details onto another plane (i.e. not visible from the front view), so unless otherwise advised, I have the canvas stretched onto a frame so that the whole image is visible facing outwards, and the black border is around the sides of the frame.

 Because canvas prints are not usually framed behind glass they are sprayed with a matt finish varnish to enable them to be wiped clean with a damp cloth (unless otherwise advised).